Interested in astronomy?

 These guides can be downloaded in Powerpoint or PDF format:

 For those of you who want some basic information we have assembled some video resources to help you to get a basic knowledge of astronomy.
 Remember that there is an amazing amount of information on our blog.

-The first video concerns buying a telescope.
 In the society we do have some telescopes available on loan and there are star gazing nights where you could come along and look through some of the telescopes and talk to their owners.
 One of the first things people want to do when they start looking at the stars is to buy a telescope.
 Here’s a short video by the BBC Sky at Night Magazine explaining a little more about what is on offer.

 One of the best ways to find you way round the night sky is to learn the constellations.
 Here is a short video showing those you may see from the perspective of Northern Europe.
 Remember that if you visit Australia the night sky will look different.
 Have a look at our blog for a post about Stellarium.
 It’s a free piece of software that you can load onto laptops, tablets and even phones.
 Android and IOS versions are available.
 It has a great function where you can see all the constellations.
 Here’s a video showing you the constellations.

 There are some great video resources on You Tube and other sites.
 Here’s one that explains the basics of astronomy.
 The software they refer to is Stellarium.
 Remember that any books will probably be available from the local library or contact us as we may have a copy available for you to borrow.
 In the future we will have some book recommendations with direct links to Amazon which benefits the society as for each purchase you make the society gets a donation.

 Of course stars aren’t the only thing you might like to look at.
 You can get a good view of some of the solar systems planets.
 This first video gives you some great images of the planets in the solar system.
 The second video is a much longer and in depth video about the solar system.